Lembed/Awesome-arduino/README.md

 *Projects with Arduino*

-* [arduinoscope](https://github.com/konsumer/arduinoscope) - An oscilloscope, using arduino and processing/node
+* [arduinoscope](https://github.com/konsumer/arduinoscope) - An oscilloscope, using Arduino and Processing/node
 * [ArduinoPlot](https://github.com/gregpinero/ArduinoPlot) - Real time Plot Numeric Values sent from Arduino over Serial Port
 * [ArduinoISP](https://github.com/rsbohn/ArduinoISP) - Use the Arduino to program AVR chips
 * [arduino-sms-alarm](https://github.com/mattwilliamson/arduino-sms-alarm) - An Arduino based burglar alarm that sends an SMS when motion is detected
 * [QUADCOPTER_V2](https://github.com/vjaunet/QUADCOPTER_V2) - A quadcopter project based on Raspberry Pi and Arduino
-* [Arduino Time Lapse Panorama Controller](http://www.instructables.com/id/Arduino-Time-Lapse-Panorama-Controller/) - The controller will rotate your GoPro over a set angle for a set duration or will rotate you GoPro for a full rotation for a set duration
+* [Arduino Time Lapse Panorama Controller](http://www.instructables.com/id/Arduino-Time-Lapse-Panorama-Controller/) - The controller will rotate your GoPro over a set angle for a set duration or will rotate your GoPro for a full rotation for a set duration
-* [Erbbie Desktop Garden](http://www.instructables.com/id/Erbbie-Desktop-Smart-Garden/?ALLSTEPS) - is a DIY desktop smart garden designed to give everyone a green thumb
+* [Erbbie Desktop Garden](http://www.instructables.com/id/Erbbie-Desktop-Smart-Garden/?ALLSTEPS) - A DIY desktop smart garden designed to give everyone a green thumb
 * [Smart Garden](http://www.instructables.com/id/Smart-Garden-1/?ALLSTEPS) - clone of Erbbie
-* [Temperature controlled craft beer coolbox](http://www.instructables.com/id/temperature-controlled-craft-beer-coolbox/) - a coolbox in which you can control the temperature in three separate compartments
+* [Temperature controlled craft beer coolbox](http://www.instructables.com/id/temperature-controlled-craft-beer-coolbox/) - A coolbox in which you can control the temperature in three separate compartments

 ## usage
-work in 'git bash' at windows with git installed or linux os
+work in 'git bash' at Windows with Git installed or Linux OS

 ```bash
 sh update.sh